ImperialCollegeLondon/VE2-Distribution/README.md

 - **Local Server:**
    Expect to see some warnings about the DarkRift server logs not being as expected, differing number of bytes etc

-- **DoTween Modules:**
-   Errors related to DoTween modules may appear, but the functionality is unaffected.

 - **VComponents Inspectors:**
    Inspectors for VComponents may spam the console with “invalid layout data” warnings.
 These can be ignored, though they can be a nuisance.